opengeospatial/geopose-cm/refactoringplan.md

 Here are instructions to co-pilot for refactoring the content of this repository.

 The current content of the present repository is mostly the same as the GeoPose 1.0 original standard published here https://docs.ogc.org/is/21-056r11/21-056r11.html.
-The document is generated based on this repository https://github.com/opengeospatial/GeoPose
+The published GeoPose 1.0 Standard document is generated based on this repository https://github.com/opengeospatial/GeoPose

 Most content pertaining to JSON Encoding and conformance testing has been removed from this repository.